How to add extra security to your Apple ID

 Boost your Apple ID protection

-A while ago, Apple received criticism when a number of celebrities claimed their iCloud accounts had been hacked, leading to personal photographs being published online.
+Last year Apple received criticism when a number of celebrities claimed their iCloud accounts had been hacked, leading to personal photographs being published online.
 Apple's response was to remind people to keep their passwords safe.

 However, security experts argued that this couldn't have happened if Apple had adopted a security technique known as two-factor authentication to Apple ID.
 This adds a second layer of security to your Apple ID, sending an extra security code to your iPhone or iPad that must be entered in addition to your normal Apple ID or iCloud password before anyone can gain access to your account.